carlbfrederick/survfit.coxme/README.md

 # survfit.coxme
-Headed into the weeds to create a survfit method for coxme
+Headed into the weeds to attempt a survfit method for coxme